 More than just delivering ease of access, the public cloud market provides better returns over time with its inexpensive hardware setup and management.
 Not to mention that it provides redundancy and security without the usual hassles.'Gartner expects 70 percent of public cloud services revenue to be dominated by the top 10 public cloud providers through 2021.' - GartnerClick To Tweet

-All in all, 2017 was a great year for SaaS and I expect it to be even more exciting next year.
+All in all, it’s been a great year for SaaS and we expect it to be even more exciting next year.
 What trend do you foresee this year?